-Council recommends you take the time to talk to your neighbours about any flooding problems you may have.
-In many cases, you can reach a resolution to satisfy everyone’s needs.
+Council recommends you take the time to talk to your neighbours about any flooding problems you have.
+In many cases, neighbours can work together to reach a resolution to satisfy everyone’s needs.

 Council does not maintain private stormwater lines.

-Council encourages those with houses built prior to 1975, to drain their stormwater into a suitable lawful point of discharge such as the kerb and channel.
-It is not a requirement of Council unless the site is under redevelopment or the integrity of the grey line is compromised and alternate drainage is sought.
+Council encourages property owners with houses built prior to 1975 to drain their stormwater to a suitable lawful point of discharge such as the kerb and channel.
+It is not a requirement of Council unless the site is redeveloped or the integrity of the 'grey line' is compromised and alternate drainage is sought.